Also known as ‘Turtle Island’ because of its shape, Koh Tao is a hugely popular stop on the backpacker trail.

 If you are coming from Bangkok:

 - Bus/Ferry: You can book an overnight bus from Bangkok to Chumphon, then take the ferry from Chumphon to Koh Tao.
 Most tickets booked will include the bus and boat in the overall price of around 1050 baht.
 Buses are comfortable and you even get a blanket.
 (TIP: Take some warm clothes!
 Even though it is 100 degrees outside the bus, the AC is turned up to freezing inside!)

 - Train/Ferry: There are several trains leaving daily directly from Bangkok to Chumphon.
 Once at Chumphon take one of the ferries to Koh Tao.
 The Lomprayah high-speed catamaran makes two trips a day at 7 am and 1 pm.
 It costs around 600 Baht and takes 90 minutes, or the Songserm leaves at 7 am, costing a bit less and taking about an hour longer than the Lomprayah.

 - Fly/Ferry: For travellers short on time, you can catch a quick one hour flight from Bangkok to Koh Samui, then it’s a two-hour ferry ride to Koh Tao.

 - Koh Phangan: The notorious Full Moon Party has made this island world famous!
 Also a beautiful island with deserted beaches, tropical forest and national park.

 - Khao Sok National Park: One of the most ancient natural rainforests in Thailand.
 From Surat Thani, it’s a one hour bus journey.

-- Chumphon: Just one hour from Koh Tao, Chumpon is rarely given the time it deserves on a backpacker trip.
+- Chumphon: Just one hour and 3/4 from Koh Tao, Chumpon is rarely given the time it deserves on a backpacker trip.
 National Park, deserted beaches, hot springs – and you’re the only one there!
 Ssssh.